Fraud

 We are specialized lawyers in fraud crimes

-Deception in the offence of fraud causes a mistake in the person being defrauded that allows part of his or her assets to be made available to the fraudster.
+Deception in the fraud offense causes a mistake in the person being defrauded that allows part of his or her assets to be made available to the fraudster.
 The deception must be suitable to produce this transfer of assets.
-The fraudster, taking advantage of the system of trust that governs commercial relations and business, circumvents the mechanisms of protection and defence through a preconceived deception that allows him to take possession of the money or goods of a third party.
+The fraudster, taking advantage of the system of trust that governs commercial relations and business, circumvents the mechanisms of protection and defense through a preconceived deception that allows him to take possession of the money or goods of a third party.

 Deception "preceding or concurrent" to fraud